 Our operations include activities in the United States.
 In addition, we contract with vendors that are located outside of the United States and certain invoices are denominated in foreign currencies.
-While our operating results are exposed to changes in foreign currency exchange rates between the U.S. dollar and various foreign currencies, we do not believe that inflation, interest rate changes, or exchange rate fluctuations had a significant impact on our results of operations for any periods presented herein.
+While our operating results are exposed to changes in foreign currency exchange rates between the U.S. dollar and various foreign currencies, there was no material impact on our results of operations for any periods presented herein.